RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Related Work

 \subsection{Inverse Optimal Control and Imitation Learning}

-There are several main branches of Learning from experts, Inverse Optimal Control(IOC), Behavior Clone(BC), and Inverse Reinforcement Learning(IRL).
-IOC is to construct a cost function under a relatively stable system, while inverse IRL is to recover a cost function based on a deep neural network in relatively complex systems\cite{review_ioc}.
-In 1826 Abel first, mathematically studied the inverse mechanical problems for finding the curve of an unknown path \cite{yaman2013survey}.
-Discrete-time IOC scheme for trajectory tracking of non-linear systems is developed by \cite{discreteIOC}.
-Levine \textit{et al.} \cite{levine_continuous,levine_nonlinear} represent the reward function as a Gaussian Process(GP) that maps measurements from feature values to rewards, which inspired me to use exponential to uniform measurements.
+There are several branches of learning from demonstration, including Behavior Cloning~(BC), Inverse Optimal Control~(IOC), and Inverse Reinforcement Learning~(IRL).
+IOC is to construct a cost function under a relatively stable system, while IRL is to recover a cost function based on a DNN in relatively complex systems~\cite{review_ioc}.
+Abel \textit{et al.}~\cite{yaman2013survey} first mathematically studies the inverse mechanical problems for finding the curve of an unknown path.
+Discrete-time IOC scheme for trajectory tracking of non-linear systems is developed by~\cite{discreteIOC}.
+Levine \textit{et al.}~\cite{CIOC,levine_nonlinear} represents the reward function as a Gaussian Process~(GP) that maps measurements from feature values to rewards, which inspired this work to use the concept of risk to uniform measurements.
+Previous works~\cite{NMP,mp3,lookout} combine end-to-end learning with a classical sampling-based planner, either by estimating a cost volume or predicting diverse future trajectories of other agents.
+However, their results are not reproducible due to the use of a private dataset.

-Both BC and IRL can be categorized as Imitation Learning.
-Thanks to the development of parallel programming, large-scale neural networks are becoming more and more widely used.
-BC directly establishes a mapping from inputs to action, while IRL is trying to find a reward function for behavior decisions.

-Previous works \cite{NMP,mp3,lookout} combine end-to-end learning with a classical sampling-based planner, either by estimating a cost volume or predicting diverse future trajectories of other agents.
-However, their results are unreproducible due to the use of a private dataset.